giuseppe-pagliaro/custom-assets-winforms/README.md

 ```

 # Items List
-Implements an extremely easy to use **list control** that displays a set of data of a class created, as always, by extending `Commons::ItemDatas`.
+Implements a **list control** that displays a set of datas of a class created, as always, by extending `Commons::ItemDatas`.

 Before we talk about the list itself, we need to create the item that will be actually displayed by it.
 To do that, simply create a new control and **extend** `CustomLists::ListItem`.
 Next, design your control as you please and **override** `CustomLists::ListItem.Populate()` and `CustomLists::ListItem.ApplyStyle()`.
-Also, unless you want to have a specific behavour, remember to add the **ListItem_Click** consumer to the click event of all the controls in the class.
+Also, unless you want to have a specialized behavour, remember to add the **ListItem_Click** consumer to the **Click Event** of all the controls in the class.

 ```csharp
 public partial class ExampleItem : ListItem